Automations

 When every checklist item is ticked, the card is automatically resolved — no manual status update needed.

-Execution Traces
+Execution Tracking

 Enable & Disable